 Filing a Petition

-The immigrant visa process begins when an American citizen or Legal Permanent Resident files a petition with the U.S. Citizenship and Immigration Service (USCIS) of the Department of Homeland Security.
+The immigrant visa process begins when an American citizen or Lawful Permanent Resident files a petition with the U.S. Citizenship and Immigration Service (USCIS) of the Department of Homeland Security.
 American citizens may file petitions for their fiancé(e), children, spouses, parents, and siblings.
-Legal Permanent Residents may file petitions for their unmarried children and spouses.
+Lawful Permanent Residents may file petitions for their unmarried children and spouses.

 For additional information regarding the petition process, please follow the USCIS links below.